jatinkulkarni/Fin-RAG/README.md

 ```
 Context: [retrieved paragraphs from PDF]

-Question: What are the risks mentioned?
+Question: What were Apple's major financial risks?

-Answer: ...
+Answer: changes in the value of the U.S. dollar relative to local currencies
 ```

 ---